 The Protect Dreamers Higher Education Coalition is dedicated to housing information and resources to help campus leaders, staff, faculty and students advocate to Congress on behalf of Dreamers, young people brought to the United States as children and raised as Americans but living under threat of deportation.

 In June 2012, President Obama established the Deferred Action for Childhood Arrivals (DACA) policy by executive action.
 DACA allowed undocumented immigrants who arrived in the United States at a young age to become eligible for a work permit, a Social Security card, a driver’s license, and deferred deportation.
 The Trump administration rescinded the policy Sept.
 5, 2017, but delayed ending it until March 5, 2018.
 In granting a six-month delay, President Trump asked Congress to pass legislation to provide a permanent solution for those currently protected under DACA.
-An estimated 790,000 current DACA permits will begin to expire on a rolling basis after March 5, 2018, with approximately 33,000 individuals losing protection, on average, each month.
+Congress has not yet acted, but DACA in the months since has been kept alive by court decisions, leaving Dreamers in a political and legal limbo.

 To qualify for DACA, applicants must pass a multifaceted and rigorous test including: arriving in the United States before age 16, residing here continuously since 2012, be enrolled in or completed high school, and not have been convicted of a serious crime.
 About 350,000 young people with DACA status are in school or pursuing higher education.